- Academic Affairs

 - After attending orientation, J-1 Scholars will be able to identify at least two ways to maintain their J-1 status.

-- After completing all-staff training, each group of participants will be able to list at least two differences between adult and pediatric CPR, according to American Red Cross Standards.
+- After completing all-staff training, each group of participants will be able to list at least two differences between adult and pediatric CPR, according to American Red Cross standards.

 Having trouble writing learning outcomes?
 Contact the PAL team!
-It may also be helpful to ask a colleague to share the learning outcomes they have written.
+It also may be helpful to ask a colleague to share the learning outcomes they have written.

 Program outcomes examine what a program or process is to do, achieve, or accomplish for its own improvement and/or in support of institutional or divisional goals; generally numbers, needs, or satisfaction driven.